hritik5102/Fake-news-classification-model/README.md

 ## Acknowledgement
 [(Back to Top)](#table-of-contents)

-Some of the resources have been used to build this project, so I'd acknowledge the resources in the [reference](reference.md) section.
+Some resources have been used to build this project, so I'd like to acknowledge the resources in the [reference](reference.md) section.
 Take a look.

-If you think that I've referred any piece of code or material from a blog or website and not acknowledge them. <br/>

-Please create an issue mentioning the site info & link pointing to that material.
+If you think that I've referred any piece of code or material but have not acknowledged it.
+Please create an issue mentioning the site info & a link pointing to that material.

 ## Support me